Paul Wigens (drums, violin) / Pete Judge (trumpet, electronics)

-New for 2019: the band is currently working on material for a sixth album, called “Track Record”, in collaboration with poetry collective The Spoke, and inspired by the railway line that runs between Bristol and Severn Beach.
-Supported using public funding by the National Lottery through Arts Council England, with additional funding from Severn Community Rail Partnership and A Forgotten Landscape, this project will culminate in a live performance as part of the Severn Beach Festival on July 13th.
+The band has just released its sixth album, “Track Record”, a collaboration with poetry collective The Spoke, inspired by the railway line that runs between Bristol and Severn Beach (and supported using public funding by the National Lottery through Arts Council England, with additional funding from Severn Community Rail Partnership and A Forgotten Landscape).

 The band’s 5th album, Strata, was released in October 2017, and has been featured on BBC Radio 3’s Late Junction and BBC 6Music’s Freak Zone.

 All Eyebrow’s albums are available to download at: https://eyebrow.bandcamp.com/

 “One of the most beguiling records I’ve heard in ages: music of quiet imagination and intimate beauty.
 I hope a lot of people get to enjoy it” (Richard Williams, thebluemoment.com)

 “Full of clever textures & engagingly atmospheric” (Verity Sharp, BBC Radio 3’s Late Junction)

 “An organic dabble in electronic possibilities” (Jazzwise)

 “Evocative music with a strongly atmospheric and highly cinematic quality” (The Jazz Mann)

 “They continually surprise, charm and challenge, creating very personal and distinctive music that is always, vividly alive.
 A genuine Bristol treasure” (jazzyblogman.wordpress.com)